isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from 'Big Data and Artificial Intelligence'.md

 description: ""
 image: ""
 ---
-**Ethical, Legal and Social Issues Arising from 'Big Data and Artificial Intelligence' (AI) in Human Biomedical Research**
+**Ethical, Legal and Social Issues Arising from 'Big Data and Artificial Intelligence' in Human Biomedical Research**

 1\.
 The Bioethics Advisory Committee (BAC) has issued a public consultation paper on the ethical, legal and social issues arising from 'Big Data and AI' in human biomedical research, and invites public feedback on the potential issues related to the use of big data and AI applications in biomedical research.